satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 software bug that undermined the paper's conclusions (Chang et al., 2006).

-3. Reviewers are not acknowledged.
+3. Reviewers are neither identified nor acknowledged.

 Review is currently considered one's unpaid "duty" to maintain the standards and credibility of scientific research.
 There is little motivation for potential reviewers to participate in the review process;
-some motivation comes from the knowledge gained from yet unpublished results.
+some motivation comes from the knowledge gained from as yet unpublished results.
 However, the current system does not acknowledge their services in a manner that could factor into their evaluations for promotion and funding opportunities.
+In addition to acknowledging a reviewer’s contributions for the benefit of the reviewer, identifying a reviewer has many benefits to science and scientific discourse, including transparency of the review process and proper attribution of ideas.

 4. There is no measure of the quality of a review.